mohamed325/salesleadproject/README.md

 CONTROLlERS

 two seperate controllers used: an api controller that exposes api endpoints for wide range client applications and MVC controller that handles incoming requests within the application and serves the view

 VIEW

-The view uses Razor templating language, which combines HTML and C# code. they are two views: one for creating the form for entering new leads details and one for displaying a table contains list of leads
+The view uses Razor templating language, which combines HTML and C# code. they are two views: one for creating the form to create new leads and one for displaying a list of leads